sooriya-ms/ADS_TEAM_A_05/README.md

 STEPS TO RUN THE PROJECT:
 1 -> Download the yoloCustom.ipynb file.
 2 -> Install the required libraries.
-3 -> Run the cells, it will download and run the YOLO v8 Alogorithm.
+3 -> Run the cells, it will download and run the YOLO v8 Algorithm.
 4 -> The results will be saved.